We often talk about how to make your house a home, but how do you make your Garden Building one?

 But if you want to make your garden office usable throughout the day, you’ll want to install a flushing toilet inside.
 To do so, you’ll first need to install a macerator.
 This reduces waste to a pulp to be then taken away via your soil pipe to the sewer.

-Now you might (we hope) be eyeing up your storage shed and thinking about transforming it.
+Now you might (we hope) be eyeing up your garden shed, log cabin or summerhouse and thinking about transforming it.
 Whether you’re looking to install a toilet or electrics – utilities open up a world of options.

-You can also save yourself some coin by connecting to your mains electricity and water, if possible.
-But one of the biggest time and money-savers will be simply planning ahead.
+You can also save yourself some cash by connecting to your mains electricity and water at the same time.
+One of the biggest time and money-savers will be simply planning ahead.
+Know what you want and where, and you’ll save on the installation cost.

 Most outbuildings come under what is called ‘permitted development’, including an outside toilet.
 However, if you’re planning on turning your outdoor garden building into a fully livable space, you may need to apply for permission.